OpenWorkflow/OpenWorkflow/DEFINITIONS.md

 ## <a name="broker"></a>Execution Broker
 A workflow broker is a piece of software which helps the scheduler find the correct executor for the given runtime environment of a workflow's task.

-# Motivation
-OpenWorkflows has two goals:
-1. Define an open standard for the workings of schedulers and workflow management engines such that it becomes easier to communicate our concepts between different fields of data processing and IT.
-2. Enhance comparability between engines by knowing to which version or features of OpenWorkflow they adhere.

-This can be achieved as this standard will, just like the software itself, evolve over time.

-# Reality Check
-This is a lot of different pieces of software defined in OpenWorkflow.
-Do you actually need all of them?
-The short answer is no, you don't.
-First of all, most workflow management engines today are a all-in-one bundle, meaning most (or all) of the functionality is embedded into one application.
-This does not mean they don't comply with OpenWorkflow.
-Secondly, this should just make all the moving parts of a workflow management engine transparent.
-How they are implemented and coupled or decoupled is up to the software's authors.
-And lastly, you only need what you need.
-Don't try to solve problems which you _might_ have, but try to solve problems which you have.
-OpenWorkflow is a standard trying to encompass as many features as possible, while still remaining flexible.
-This does not mean everybody needs all of those features in their workflow management engine.